United for a New Alternative: Simultaneous and mandatory open primaries (PASO)

-In June 2015, both candidates appeared in a television debate ahead of the primary elections, where they discussed economy, security and development.
+In June 2015, both candidates took part in a televised debate ahead of the primary elections, in which they discussed the economy, security, and development.

-UNA was the third force of the PASO.
-Between its two candidates (Massa and De la Sota) the alliance got 4,649,701 votes, approximately 20.63% of the electorate, with Massa being the winner of the internal one.
-With this result, Sergio Massa and his candidate for vice president Gustavo Sáenz were consecrated as the official binomial of the front for the general elections of October 25.
+UNA finished third in the PASO.
+Between its two candidates (Massa and De la Sota) the alliance obtained 4,649,701 votes, approximately 20.63% of the electorate, with Massa winning the internal contest.
+With this result, Sergio Massa and his vice-presidential candidate Gustavo Sáenz were confirmed as the front's official ticket for the general election on October 25.